carteeeee/track84/readme.md

 very badly written tracker for the ti-84 plus ce

+you probably don't want to use this yet as i still have to implement some features

 notes:
 - the audio is 8000hz 8-bit
 - the usb device is added and removed every time it is played (by the calculator, not the user)